marceloribeiro/booyah/README.md

 # Welcome to BOOYAH!

-We are an new python web framework that aims to be simple, fast and easy to use.
+Booyah is a new web framework written in Python that aims to be easy and fast to use.

 ## How to run